JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 gpg --armor --export-secret-keys F175482952A225BFC4A07A715EE6B5F76620B385CE > key.gpg
 ```

-This will create a `key.gpg` file which contains your private key.
+This command will create a `key.gpg` file which contains your private key.

-> Never share your private key file with anyone — you are the only one who is supposed to have access to it,
+> Never share your private key file with anyone — only you should have access to it,
-> since it allows signing files with your credentials.
+> since the private key enables signing files with your credentials.
 >
 {style="warning"}

-If you check the contents of the .gpg file, you should see text similar to this:
+If you check the contents of the `.gpg` file, you should see text similar to this:

 ```text
 -----BEGIN PGP PRIVATE KEY BLOCK-----